-We are currently launching a new project to explore the suitability of existing residential care for older autistic adults, and to develop tools and guidance for future research in this area.
+We are coming to the end of a project designed to explore the suitability of existing residential care for older autistic adults, and to develop tools and guidance for future research in this area.

-Last year, Autistica held a summit to establish priority research areas to improve the physical health and wellbeing of autistic people, enabling them to live longer, happier, healthier lives.
+In 2018, Autistica held a summit to establish priority research areas to improve the physical health and wellbeing of autistic people, enabling them to live longer, happier, healthier lives.
 We believe that the environment and quality of care at home is a basic requirement for good quality of life for autistic adults in later life who can no longer manage to live independently.
-The standard and suitability of existing care for older autistic adults has not yet been explored.
+The standard and suitability of existing care for older autistic adults has not yet been explored by researchers.

-This project involves working with a multi-expert group to refine research questions relating to the current use of residential facilities by older autistic adults.
-We will work together to build the necessary tools to make future research in this area achievable.
-This will include
+In this project, we worked with a multi-expert group to refine research questions relating to the current use of residential facilities by older autistic adults.
+We worked together to build the necessary tools to make future research in this area achievable.

 Best practice in autism research features equal partnerships between academics and autistic community representatives.
 This is reflected in our research approach.
 Autistic people have, and will continue to be, involved at every stage of the design and implementation of this research.
 The project was co-developed by co-applicant Cos Michael, and our research team includes consultant Michael Dawson.

-Our multi expert group includes family members to offer their perspectives as people closely involved with the care and support of elderly autistic relatives.
+Our multi expert group included family members to offer their perspectives as people closely involved with the care and support of elderly autistic relatives.